-The Company's broad target industry focus includes energy, mining and minerals, technology, consumer products, management services, and manufacturing sectors with the goal of ensuring increased market opportunities and investment diversification.
-In April 2021, the Company announced that it was adding a cryptocurrency focus for Mentor.
+The Company's broad target industry focus includes energy, medical products, manufacturing, cryptocurrency, consumer products, and management services with the goal of ensuring increased market opportunities.

 Mentor has a 51% interest in Waste Consolidators, Inc. ("WCI").
 WCI was incorporated in Colorado in 1999 and operates in Arizona and Texas.
-It is a long standing investment of the Company since 2003.
+It is a long-standing investment of the Company since 2003.

 On April 18, 2016, the Company formed Mentor IP, LLC ("MCIP"), a South Dakota limited liability company and wholly owned subsidiary of Mentor.
 MCIP was formed to hold interests related to patent rights obtained on April 4, 2016, when Mentor Capital, Inc. entered into that certain "Larson - Mentor Capital, Inc. Patent and License Fee Facility with Agreement Provisions for an - 80% / 20% Domestic Economic Interest - 50% / 50% Foreign Economic Interest" with R. L. Larson and Larson Capital, LLC ("MCIP Agreement").
 Pursuant to the MCIP Agreement, MCIP obtained rights to an international patent application for foreign THC and CBD cannabis vape pens under the provisions of the Patent Cooperation Treaty of 1970, as amended.
-R. L. Larson continues its efforts to obtain exclusive licensing rights in the United States for THC and CBD cannabis vape pens for various THC and CBD percentage ranges and concentrations.
 On May 5, 2020, a patent was issued by the United States Patent and Trademark Office and on September 22, 2020, a patent was issued by the Canadian Intellectual Property Office.
-Patent application national phase maintenance fees were expensed when paid rather than capitalized and therefore, no capitalized assets related to MCIP are recognized on the consolidated financial statements at June 30, 2021 and December 31, 2020.
+R. L. Larson and MCIP continue their efforts to license or sell their exclusive patent rights in the United States and Canada for THC and CBD cannabis vape pens for various THC and CBD percentage ranges and concentrations.
+Patent application and national phase maintenance fees were expensed when paid rather than capitalized and therefore, no capitalized assets related to MCIP are recognized on the consolidated financial statements at June 30, 2022 and December 31, 2021.

 Mentor Partner I, LLC ("Partner I") was reorganized as a limited liability company under the laws of the State of Texas as of February 17, 2021.
 The entity was initially organized as a limited liability company under the laws of the State of California on September 19, 2017.
 Partner I was formed as a wholly owned subsidiary of Mentor for the purpose of cannabis-focused acquisition and investment.
 In 2018, Mentor contributed \$996,000 of capital to Partner I to facilitate the purchase of manufacturing equipment to be leased from Partner I by G FarmaLabs Limited ("G Farma") under a Master Equipment Lease Agreement dated January 16, 2018, as amended.
 Amendments expanded the Lessee under the agreement to include G FarmaLabs Limited and G FarmaLabs DHS, LLC, (collectively referred to as "G Farma Lease Entities").
-The finance leases resulting from this investment were fully impaired at June 30, 2021 and December 31, 2020.
-See Note 8.
+The finance leases resulting from this investment were fully impaired at June 30, 2022 and December 31, 2021.

 Mentor Partner II, LLC ("Partner II") was reorganized as a limited liability company under the laws of the State of Texas on February 17, 2021.
-The entity was initially organized as a limited liability under the laws of the State of California on February 1, 2018.
+The entity was initially organized as a limited liability company under the laws of the State of California on February 1, 2018.
 Partner II was formed as a wholly owned subsidiary of Mentor for the purpose of cannabis-focused investing and acquisition.
 On February 8, 2018, Mentor contributed \$400,000 to Partner II to facilitate the purchase of manufacturing equipment to be leased from Partner II by Pueblo West Organics, LLC, a Colorado limited liability company ("Pueblo West") under a Master Equipment Lease Agreement dated February 11, 2018, as amended.
 On March 12, 2019, Mentor agreed to use Partner II earnings of \$61,368 to facilitate the purchase of additional manufacturing equipment to Pueblo West under a Second Amendment to the lease.
 This lease is fully performing, see Note 8.